kjkasi/EasyNetQWiki/Documentation/Subscribe.md

 ## Cancelling subscriptions

+All the subscribe methods return an [ISubscriptionResult](https://github.com/EasyNetQ/EasyNetQ/blob/master/Source/EasyNetQ/ISubscriptionResult.cs).
+It contains properties that describe the `IExchange` and `IQueue` used by the underlying [IConsumer](https://github.com/EasyNetQ/EasyNetQ/blob/master/Source/EasyNetQ/Consumer/IConsumer.cs), these can be further manipulated using the advanced API `IAdvancedBus` if required.

-All the subscribe methods return an IDisposable.
-You can cancel a subscriber at any time by calling Dispose on the IDisposable instance:
+You can cancel a subscriber at any time by calling Dispose on the `ISubscriptionResult` instance or on its `ConsumerCancellation` property:

-    var consumer = bus.Subscribe<MyMessage>("sub_id", MyHandler);
+    var subscriptionResult = bus.Subscribe<MyMessage>("sub_id", MyHandler);

     ...

-    consumer.Dispose();
+    subscriptionResult.Dispose();
+    // this is equivalent to subscriptionResult.ConsumerCancellation.Dispose();

 This will stop EasyNetQ consuming from the queue and close the consumer's channel.

-Note that disposing of the IBus or IAdvanced bus instance will also cancel all consumers and close the connection to RabbitMQ.
+Note that disposing of the `IBus or `IAdvancedBus` instance will also cancel all consumers and close the connection to RabbitMQ.

-Do _not_ call consumer.Dispose() inside a message handler.
-This will create a race condition between EasyNetQ ACK'ing the message on the consumer's channel and the consumer.Dispose() call to close that channel.
+Do _not_ call `subscriptionResult.Dispose()` inside a message handler.
+This will create a race condition between EasyNetQ ACK'ing the message on the consumer's channel and the `subscriptionResult.Dispose()` call to close that channel.
 Because of EasyNetQ's internal architecture these calls will be invoked on different threads and the timing is not deterministic.